 Protecting Your Pets & Animals

-- Prepare a pet emergency kit for your companion animals.
+- Make a disaster plan for your companion animals.

 Protecting Your Home

 - Protect windows with permanent storm shutters or invest in one-half inch marine plywood that is pre-cut to fit your doors and windows.

 - Identify a place to store lawn furniture, toys, gardening tools and trash cans (away from stairs and exits) to prevent them from being moved by high winds and possibly hurting someone.